MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-design-profiles-using-client.md

 ## Export and import user-created profiles and page customization

+Profiles created in the client are marked as **\(user-created\)** profiles.

-User-created profiles and page customizations are exported to a *profile package*.
+To export user-created profiles and page customizations,  are exported to a *profile package*.
 User-created* profiles and page customizations essentially include all modifications that are not made directly by extensions.
 A profile package is a .zip file that includes the user-created profiles and page customizations as AL code.

 - Make additional modifications before importing to a tenant.